statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 | --- |
 | --- |

-*Inspections by the Company*  Using a format similar to that of the table below (which is given as an example), the Companyshould provide details of the results of their inspections, for the last 3 years – in accordance with the requirements of resolution A.744(18), as amended, and of the CAS – on all CARGO and BALLAST tanks and VOID spaces within the cargo area.
+*Inspections by the Company*  Using a format similar to that of the table below (which is given as an example), the Company should provide details of the results of their inspections, for the last 3 years – in accordance with the requirements of the 2011 ESP Code, and of the CAS – on all CARGO and BALLAST tanks and VOID spaces within the cargo area.

 | Spaces(include frame numbers and p or s)  | Corrosion protection(1)  | Coating Extent(2)  | Coating Condition(3)  | Structural deterioration(4)  | Tank History(5)   |
 |:---|:---|:---|:---|:---|:---|